 The cluster manager is responsible for the appraisal of RTLB and may delegate this responsibility to a practice leader.
 The cluster manager, in consultation with the lead school principal, establishes the timeframe for the annual appraisal cycle.

 The lead school principal is responsible for the appraisal of the cluster manager.

-Boards of trustees should ensure that policies and procedures for the appraisal of RTLB:
+Boards should ensure that policies and procedures for the appraisal of RTLB:

-- are appropriate to individual RTLB, the cluster and the cluster’s schools;
+- are appropriate to individual RTLB and, the cluster;

 - are developed in a consultative manner with RTLB;

 - have a professional development orientation; are timely and helpful to individual RTLB;

 - give consideration to matters of confidentiality, including the provisions of the Privacy Act and the Official Information Act.

 RTLB are appraised annually using the Standards for the Teaching Profession.
 The appraisal process should also address the Professional Standards (PS) where there is a collective agreement in place.
 The Education Council requires an annual appraisal summary report to be completed for each teacher.
 As part of the appraisal audit and moderation function undertaken on behalf of the Education Council of Aotearoa New Zealand, the Education Review Office (ERO) reviewers will view the appraisal summary report for each RTLB who has had an application for practising certificate endorsed in the preceding twelve months when they undertake their regular review of the lead school.

 - take place within a structured, monitored and continuous process and in a supportive environment